davidtchiu/davidtchiu.github.io/teaching/cs161/lab8.cc/index.md

 ### Lab: Credit Card Validation

-Many things across the world are associated with unique identifiers.
-Most credit cards have a unique 16-digit number.
-With the average number length being this long,  people often make mistakes when filling out a form.
+Most credit cards carry a unique 16-digit number.
+With the length being this long,  people often make mistakes when filling out a form or giving it over the phone.
 (Just think of the number of times you've screwed up typing your credit card number when making an online purchase!)
-Back before the Internet and Web existed, how did our credit card readers immediately determine when a credit card number was entered in error?
+Back before the Internet and Web existed, how did our credit card readers immediately determine when a credit card number was entered incorrectly?
 That is the topic of today's lab!